fzi-forschungszentrum-informatik/BEMCom/services/connectors/fronius-modbus-connector/Readme.md

 # Modbus TCP Connector Gen24

-This is a Modbus connector specifically for Fronius GEN24 inverters.
+This is a Modbus connector specifically for Fronius Symo GEN24 inverters.
 Manufacturer's information can be found [here](https://www.fronius.com/de/solarenergie/installateure-partner/technische-daten/alle-produkte/anlagen-monitoring/offene-schnittstellen/modbus-tcp?id=a7db8a37-85fb-412d-8c06-9de458400f59).

 The reason for this special connector is the requirement to write two registers in order to change the power limit of the inverter (see below).